Azure/opendigitaltwins-dtdl/DTDL/v3/DTDL.mqtt.v1.md

 The following example shows an Interface with four `contents` elements, two Telemetries and two Commands.
 The "getSpeed" Command is co-typed Idempotent, so a single invocation of the Command might result in multiple executions due to message duplication in the network.
 By contranst, the "setColor" Command is not co-typed Idempotent, so a single invocation must result in a single execution, despite any message duplication.
+The "getSpeed" Command is also co-typed Cacheable and has a "ttl" property with value "PT15S", which is a duration of 15 seconds expressed in [ISO 8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) format.

 ```json
 {